 By Dr. John Molinari and Peri Nelson

-Editor’s Note: Efficiency In Group Practice is pleased to announce a new feature, Best Practices in Infection Control, with THE DENTAL ADVISOR.
-Dr. John Molinari and Peri Nelson will address common concerns related to Infection control in dental practices.
+Editor’s note: In Best Practices in Infection Control, with THE DENTAL ADVISOR, Dr. John Molinari and Peri Nelson will address common concerns related to Infection control in dental practices.
 Questions can be submitted at dentaladvisor.com, under the Ask The Editors tab.

 Q: I work in a large, busy practice where more than 200 patients are seen per day.
 It is difficult to get everyone on the same page in terms of infection control policies and procedures.
 There are a lot of team members cutting corners because we are so busy.
 We don’t have a set system and this concerns me.
 What do you suggest?